 Choose the Right Living Facility

 The facility you choose can determine how much you spend once you retire.
 First, you need to learn how to choose an assisted living facility.
 You can find various online resources for this.
-However, remember that the best living facility has a good reputation and affordable rates and is located near your family or friends.
+However, remember that the best living facility, like Chelsea Senior Living, for example, has a good reputation and affordable rates.
+You will also want it to be located near your family or friends.

 Work with a Financial Planner